-The constraints derived on the inelastic cross section $\sigma^{\rm inel}_{p\chi}$, assuming no specific underlying DM model, have been recast in terms of the elastic cross section $\sigma^{\rm el}_{\chi p}$ and upper bounds for this quantity have been presented considering the distinct VHE gamma-ray observatories.
+The constraints derived on the inelastic cross-section $\sigma^{\rm inel}_{p\chi}$, assuming no specific underlying DM model, have been recast in terms of the elastic cross-section $\sigma^{\rm el}_{\chi p}$ and upper bounds for this quantity have been presented considering the distinct VHE gamma-ray observatories.
 Moreover, our results have been compared with other probes such as cosmological, collider and direct detection searches, which has allowed us to highlight further synergies of the present approach.
-These results indicate that current and future VHE gamma-ray observations open a new window for constraining inelastic and elastic cross sections in the poorly charted DM mass range from hundred eV to hundred MeV.
-Further detailed comparisons between the various probes in this DM mass range will require the choice of a specific DM model, which will be carried on in a future work, for the derivation of the relationship between inelastic and elastic cross section such as couplings, mediator mass, and properties of the DM particles.
+These results indicate that current and future VHE gamma-ray observations open a new window for constraining inelastic and elastic cross-sections in the poorly charted DM mass range from a hundred eV to a hundred MeV.
+Further detailed comparisons between the various probes in this DM mass range will require the choice of a specific DM model, which will be carried on in a future work, for the derivation of an accurate relationship between inelastic and elastic cross-section such as couplings, mediator mass, and properties of the DM particles.

 \acknowledgments We warmly thank Alessandro Montanari for providing GDE emission fits data of Figures 3 and 4 of Ref.~\cite{Montanari:2023sln} for the SA10 (R12) model.
 This work was conducted in the context of the CTA Consortium\footnote{\url{https://www.cta-observatory.org/consortium_acknowledgments/}} and the SWGO Collaboration.
 This research has made use of the CTA instrument response functions provided by the CTA Consortium and Observatory, see https://www.cta-observatory.org/science/cta-performance for more details, and the SWGO instrument response functions provided by the SWGO Consortium (see~\cite{SWGOirf}).
 This work is supported by the "ADI 2021" project funded by the IDEX Paris ANR-11-IDEX-0003-02, and by FAPESP, process numbers 2019/14893-3, 2021/02027-0 and 2021/01089-1.
 A.V. is supported by CNPq grant 314955/2021-6.
 V.P.G. was partially supported by CNPq, FAPERGS and INCT-FNA (Process No. 464898/2014-5).
 A.V. and I.R. acknowledge the National Laboratory for Scientific Computing (LNCC/MCTI, Brazil) for providing HPC resources of the SDumont supercomputer (http://sdumont.lncc.br).